 The fair value of all stock options granted was \$0.2159.

 Both sets of options were issued with a vesting restriction split over 6, 12 and 18 months.
-A compensation expense will be recorded upon the completion of the first 6 month period.
+A compensation expense will be recorded upon the completion of each 6, 12 and 18 month period.